IBM/aspera-cli/README.md

 $ \curl -sSL https://get.rvm.io | bash -s stable
 ```

-If you keep the same terminal (ont needed if re-login):
+If you keep the same terminal (not needed if re-login):

 ```
 $ source ~/.rvm/scripts/rvm